-Under the guidance of TextileLab Amsterdam the Master Industrial Design (MID) students work on design projects that focus on the unethical and environmental unfriendly realities of the current textile and clothing industry.
+Under the guidance of TextileLab Amsterdam the Master Industrial Design (MID) students worked on design projects that focus on the unethical and environmental unfriendly realities of the current textile and clothing industry.

-Head Of Department Master Industrial Design at Royal Academy of Art (KABK) is Maaike Roozenburg who guides the students together with Yassine Salihine, Lenneke Langenhuijsen, Brecht Duyf and TextileLab Amsterdam during this project.
+Head Of Department Master Industrial Design at Royal Academy of Art (KABK) is Maaike Roozenburg who guided the students together with Yassine Salihine, Lenneke Langenhuijsen, Brecht Duyf and TextileLab Amsterdam during this project.

-TextileLab Amsterdam will act as a client, provide the students with input and inspiration during a kick-off at the TextileLab and during feedback sessions along the process.
-In addition, they will give a lecture and workshop on bioplastics.
-The project will be concluded with a presentation at Waag.
+TextileLab Amsterdam acted as a client, providing the students with input and inspiration during a kick-off at the TextileLab and during feedback sessions along the process.
+In addition, gave a lecture and a workshop on bioplastics.
+The project was concluded with a presentation at Waag.